Nclose-ZA/Nclose-ZA-nclose_dev_assessment/DjangoAssessment/README.md

 - Create a new Django project with a mysql database that incorporates class based viewsets and utilizes Django Rest Framework for serialization.
 - A docker-compose file has been provided for mysql.
 - All views must be authenticated using session cookies.
-- Extra points for group permission but nor required.
+- Extra points for group permission but not required.
 - Core project
     + You have vendors, and each vendor has multiple products.
     + You have users and clients, each user can have multiple clients assigned to them.